 Face it.
 Business has but one purpose: moving visitors toward conversion and ensuring they become loyal advocates for the brand.
 Period.
 That’s it.

-Whether the consumer visits your brick and mortar store or the one you host online, your job is to move them down the conversion funnel until they become brand evangelists.
+Whether the consumer visits your brick-and-mortar store or the one you host online, your job is to move them down the conversion funnel until they become brand evangelists.
 Although the concept is simple and straightforward, implementation is challenging.
 That’s because moving visitors toward conversion involves so many activities, often controlled within different functional areas (not just marketing) and, often, managers in those areas have different goals.

-While we could go off in many different areas with this, mentioning the importance of managing human capital, having great customer service, and creating an atmosphere that is a good fit for your target market, today I’d like to focus on the role of content in moving visitors toward conversion.
+While we could go off in many different areas with this, mentioning the importance of managing human capital, having great customer service, and creating an atmosphere that is a good fit for your target market, today I’d like to focus on the role of content in moving visitors toward a conversion.

 Moving visitors toward conversion: Overview